Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 How to polish the edge of a granite countertop?

-Use 4-inch wet diamond polishing pads on a variable-speed angle grinder set to 2,000–3,500 RPM.
-Work through the full grit sequence from 50 to 3000, keeping the pad at a slight angle to the edge and using short, overlapping strokes along the edge profile.
+Use 4-inch wet diamond polishing pads on a variable-speed angle grinder at 2,000–3,500 RPM.
+Work through the full grit sequence from 50 to 3000, keeping the pad at a slight angle to the edge.

 ⚠ Common Pitfall: Using a rigid backing plate on curved edges.
-A rigid backer bridges across the curve, making contact only at the high points and leaving the low points unpolished.
-Always use a flexible backer for any edge work — it's the single most impactful equipment choice for edge polishing quality.
+Always use a flexible backer for edge work.

 → Shop 4-Inch Edge Polishing Pads